particlefuture/1mcpserver/README.md

 * July 31 2025: Upgrade to 0.2.0.
 Added agentic planning.
 * Dec 12 2025: Support for Gemini + Codex
-* Dec 13 2025: Easier local setup with docker, npm, and uvx.
+* Dec 13 2025: Easier local setup with docker and npm.

 ## Future 🔮